Kenneth L. Wainstein

 - Conducted an independent investigation for a parochial secondary school into allegations of sexual abuse of students by a former teacher.

 - Oversaw an internal investigation for a major bank into allegations that its accounts were used for money-laundering and corruption.

-- Oversaw comprehensive Federal Corrupt Practices Act (FCPA) compliance review for an international real estate company.
+- Oversaw comprehensive Foreign Corrupt Practices Act (FCPA) compliance review for an international real estate company.

 - Oversaw internal investigations for two corporations regarding their compliance with municipal, state, and federal laws and regulations governing campaign finance restrictions, lobbying registration requirements, and pay-to-play limitations.